Frequently Asked Questions

 Yes!
 You can edit your agent and change providers at any time.
 If costs are a concern, consider:

-- Switching to Local WebLLM (free, but lower quality)
+- Switching to Local (wllama) (free, but lower quality)

 - Using GPT-4o-mini instead of GPT-4o (10x cheaper)